 The set point reading (flow temperature of the heating, charging temperature) blinks to indicate that a return flow limitation is active in the control circuit concerned.

-Using weather-compensated control with gradient characteristic, the return flow temperature is limited to a fixed value by equating the Return flow temperature foot and Max. return flow temperature parameters (PA1, 2).
+Note: Using weather-compensated control with gradient characteristic, the return flow temperature is limited to a fixed value by equating the Return flow temperature foot and Max. return flow temperature (PA1, 2, 3) parameters.

 System-wide functions